This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Clive Andreas Evatt, high profile barrister, wanted to preserve the memories of his childhood and open this historic property to the public, which is where he spent much of his youth.
 To retain and open the homestead to the public the council gave him three options, to showcase it as; a house, garden or museum.
 Evatt and his wife Elizabeth launched the museum in 1983 in honour of his grandfather Harry Andreas.
 It is an example of a wealthy family home during the 20th-century.

-Popular cafes and restaurants in Katoomba include the Old City Bank Brasserie (listed above in The Carrington), The Yellow Deli, Miss Lilian Teahouse (and The Paragon, which was recently closed, due to open soon).
+Popular cafes and restaurants in Katoomba include the Old City Bank Brasserie (listed above in The Carrington), The Yellow Deli, Miss Lilian Teahouse and The Paragon Cafe.

 Yellow Deli is also known as ‘a place to belong’ inspired by the themes of peace, love and happiness, it is definitely worth dropping in for the experience.
-A rustic cafe which has formed a spiritual community, and nicely incorporates a cosy atmosphere, especially if your searching for some warming or healthy foods on a cold day.
+A rustic cafe that has formed a spiritual community, and nicely incorporates a cosy atmosphere, especially if you’re searching for some warming or healthy foods on a cold day.
 See Yellow Deli’s website for menu options.

 Miss Lilian Tea house is situated adjacent to the Three Sisters and Echo Point Lookout.
 With oriental style and cuisine, it is the latest dining experience to open in the area.
 Looking for a hip and fun vibe?
 Here you can dine under aesthetically pleasing birdcages while enjoying Asian decor.
 Situated in a convenient location, if you’ve worked up an appetite exploring the main sites – this is the place to visit!